How to Use Coffee Syrup

 There are hundreds of flavors you can choose from—for example, Torani Syrup has five different flavors of vanilla, and Starbucks uses the brand Fontana.

-The remainder of this article will explain how coffee syrup is typically used in different food and drink recipes.
+The remainder of this article will explain how to use coffee syrup in different food and drink recipes

 1. Pancakes, French Toast and Breakfast Foods